tonsky/tonsky.me/site/blog/crdt-filesync/index.md

 Normally, it would’ve been a problem.
 But it’s not if you are using CRDT!

 > CRDT is a collection of data types that all share a very nice property: they can always be merged.
-It’s not always the perfect merge, and not everything can be made into CRDT, but IF you can put your data into CRDT, you can be sure: all merges will go without conflicts.
+It’s not always the perfect merge, and not everything can be made into a CRDT, but IF you can put your data into a CRDT, you can be sure: all merges will go without conflicts.

 With CRDT, we can solve conflicts by opening both files, merging states, and saving back to `state.xml`.
 Simple!

 Even in this form, Dropbox as a common sync layer works!
-There are some downsides though:
+There are some downsides, though:

 - conflicting file names are different between providers,
 - some providers might not handle conflicts at all,
 - it needs state-based CRDT.

-# Verson 2: A file per client
+# Version 2: A file per client

 The only way to avoid conflicts is to always edit locally.
 So let’s give each client its own file!